 Three years in the making, the yacht is said to have a deck, dining area, rails, anchor, all crafted from precious metals.
-The base of the vessel is wrapped in a thin layer of gold, while the main sleeping quarter sports platinum accents with walls set in meteoric stone, that boasts of genuine Dinosaur bone shaved in from the raptor T – REX.
+The vessel’s base is wrapped in a thin layer of gold, while the main sleeping quarter sports platinum accents with walls set in meteoric stone that boasts of genuine Dinosaur bone shaved in from the raptor T – REX.
 Priced at £3 billion, the is Hughes’ biggest attempt at luxury.

 Thanks Stuart Hughes